Your Do's and don'ts at DSMC while you are on retreat

 - Sweep your cabin and porch.

 - Bring your sheets, pillowcases, and towels to the laundry room (leave the blankets and mattress covers) and place them into the hamper.
 Please do not use the washing machines without supervision.
-Don't wash any rugs in them.
-No Powder detergent is used, only liquid.
-Ask staff and they will advise you.

 - You have only paid your room and board.
 Bhante gives you these teachings for free.
-At the end of the retreat you may offer Dana ( Donation for the teacher/center), in envelopes, to Bhante at either your last interview or following the last talk.
+At the end of the retreat you may offer Dana (Donations) for the teacher/center), in envelopes, to Bhante at either your last interview or following the last talk.
 When you offer Dana to a monk, it is proper etiquette, to offer it with two hands and have a happy thought that you are offering to the whole sangha with the Buddha at its head.
 Bhante receives this Dana as a representative of the Sangha.
 These are not personal gifts to one monk.
 Dana supports the Center and monastics here.
 Sadhu!
 Sadhu!
 Sadhu! ( Well-done!)

 Phew!
-Now that we have gone through all the Do's and Don't we are glad you have come to visit the center, and we hope you have a life changing retreat experience!
+Now that we have gone through all the Do's and don’ts we are glad you have come to visit the center, and we hope you have a life changing retreat experience!
 You'll have all this down by the 2nd day - not to worry.
 May you attain Nibbana quickly and easily without delay!